What Is It?

-STARSkate offers opportunities for skaters of all ages to develop fundamental figure skating skills in the areas of ice dance, skating skills, free skate and interpretive skating.
+STARSkate offers opportunities for skaters of all ages to develop fundamental figure skating skills in the areas of ice dance, skating skills, free skate and Artistic skating.
 Unique in Canada, this program teaches figure skating skills in a group and/or private lesson format in a progressive and sequential manner and includes specifically designed awards and incentives.
 Skaters have the opportunity to take Skate Canada Tests through a nationally standardized testing system.
-Skaters who have mastered figure skating skills in STARSkate may also choose to pursue synchronized skating or pairs skating.

 How does STARSkate Work?

-Primary Level Tests
+Junior Level Tests

 The STARSkate Legacy

 figure skating in Canada for more than four

 Canada club, you also become a member

 of Skate Canada and will have access to: